Yemen rescue failed as captors alerted to approaching U.S. commandos - officials

 At the time, U.S. officials thought he was still in the cave, the American official said.

-(Additional reporting by Phil Stewart in Kabul, Yara Bayoumy in Bahrain, Mohammed Ghobari in Sanaa and Matt Spetalnick in Washington; Writing by Jason Szep; Editing by Frances Kerry and Grant McCool)
+(Additional reporting by Phil Stewart in Kabul, Yara Bayoumy in Bahrain, Mohammed Ghobari in Sanaa and Matt Spetalnick in Washington; Writing by Jason Szep; Editing by Frances Kerry and)